jupyterlite/jupyterlite/docs/quickstart/using.md

 ### A Python kernel powered by Pyodide

-By default JupyterLite ships with a Python kernel called Pyolite.
+By default JupyterLite ships with a Python kernel.

-Pyolite is built on top of [pyodide], and includes `piplite`, a wrapper around [micropip] which supports [customized wheels sources](../howto/python/wheels.md).
+The Python kernel is built on top of [pyodide], and includes `piplite`, a wrapper around [micropip] which supports [customized wheels sources](../howto/python/wheels.md).

 [pyodide]: https://github.com/pyodide/pyodide